 One day I stumbled down the Internet Rabbit Hole and landed upon the concept of Animism.

 It instantly struck me as an excellent description for this uniquely human connection to and

-Animism (from Latin anima, “breath, spirit, life”) is defined by Anthropologists as:
+Animism (from Latin anima, “breath, spirit, life”) is defined on Wikipedia by Anthropologists as: